-The PIU will be the focal point for GM and be responsible for the monitoring of all Project related stakeholder engagement activities, ensuring the fulfillment, and updating of this SEP, and reporting to the stakeholders.
+The PIU is the focal point for GRM and be responsible for the monitoring of all Project related stakeholder engagement activities, ensuring the fulfillment, and updating of this SEP, and reporting to the stakeholders.

 ANNEX 1.
-GRIEVANCE FORM
+Grievance Form

 Reference No

-Full Name (not mandatory, you can
+Full Name (not

+mandatory, you can

 submit anonymously)

-Please mark how you wish to be
+Please mark how you

+wish to be contacted (by

-contacted (by mail, telephone, or e-
+mail, telephone, or e-

 mail).

+Province/District/

-Province/District/ Location
+Location

 Date

 Category of the Grievance

 1. On abandonment (public)

-2. On assets/properties impacted by the
+2. On assets/properties impacted by

+the project

 3. On infrastructure

-4. On decrease or complete loss of sour
+4. On decrease or complete loss of

+sources of income

-5. On environmental issues (ex. pollution
+5. On environmental issues (ex.

+pollution)

 6. On Employment

-7. On traffic, transportation, and other ris sks
+7. On traffic, transportation, and other

+risks

 9-Other (Please specify):

-- happen?
-When did it happen?
+Description of the Grievance What did happen?
 Where did it happen?
 What is

-the result of the problem?

-What would you like to see happen to o resolve the pro blem?
+What would you like to see happen to o resolve the problem?

-ry, it should be kept in mind that during the problems may occur due to a lack of
+Although giving a name and address is not compulsory, it should be kept in mind that during the feedback process regarding the grievance, some problems may occur due to a lack of information.
+Signaturo Data

-information. ,

-Signature:
+Signature: Date:

 ANNEX 2.
-GRIEVANCE CLOSEOUT FORM
+Grievance Closeout Form

 Grievance closeout number:

 Define immediate action required:

-Define long-term action required
+Define long-term action required (if

-(if necessary):
+necessary):

-Compensation Required? []YES []NO
+Compensation Required? []YES [] NO

-CONTROL OF THE REMEDIATE A CTION AND THE DECISION
+CONTROL OF THE REMEDIATE ACTION ON AND THE DECISION

-Stages of the Remediate Action Deadline and Responsible
+Stages of the Remediate Action Deadline and Responsible Institutions

-Slages of the Remediate Action Institutions

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-COMPENSATION AND FINAL STAGES
+COMPENSATION AND FINAL STAG ES

-This part will be filled and signed by the complainant after s/he receives the compensation fees and/or his/her complaint has been remediated.
+This part will be filled and signed by his/her complaint has been remediate e receives the compensation fees and/or

+Notes:

+[Name-Surname and Signature]

+Date://

+Of the Complainant:

+Representative of the Responsible Ins [Title-Name-Surname and Signatur stitution/Company